murtazatankiwala456/restAPI/README.md

 use local mongodb database (Mongodb compass).

+*create some dummy data in it using api documentation and then run api in postman

 This will create local database in your system and then you are able to retreive data from it.